mad-lab-fau/biopsykit-dashboard/Writerside/topics/How-to-contribute.md

 [here](https://panel.holoviz.org/how_to/links/index.html).
 The most important one for this project is the [link function](https://panel.holoviz.org/how_to/links/links.html).
 With this function it is possible to bind values to other values but also to bind a change in properties (such as the value of a widget) to a function.
-The first parameter of the link function defines the target of the link.
-This can be the object itself.
+The first parameter of the link function defines the target of the link, this can be the object itself.
 The callbacks parameter sets which function is called if the corresponding property changes.
 In this example the function format_changed is called if the value of the format_selector widget changes.
 The link function is called in the constructor in order to ensure that per widget there is only one link.
+The method which is called by the link function (in this example format_changed) gets three parameters: the first is the object itself, the second one is the target (here also the object) and the third one is an Event Object (this has different fields, e.g. event.new = the new value; event.old = the old value).
 The last important part of the constructor is the setting of the _view field.
 This field is responsible for the actual content of the step.
 In this example it is a column which contains the header and the format_selector widget.
 The panel() function returns this _view field and is automatically called whenever the step is displayed.
 Each step class also has an output() function which is called whenever the